terramar-labs/packages/README.md

 packages
 ========

+#### This is version 2.1 of Packages and is no longer maintained or supported.

 Packages extends [Satis](https://github.com/composer/satis), adding useful management functionality.

 Packages automatically registers GitLab project web hooks to keep references up to date.
 The latest version